mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 Engineering Diffraction
 -----------------------

+Improvements
+############
-- The workflows for Calibration and Focussing in the EnggDiffraction GUI and EnginX scripts have been replaced to make use of faster, better tested C++ algorithms (PDCalibration).
-- The following algorithms have been deprecated, and will likely be removed entirely in the next release: EnggCalibrate, EnggCalibrateFull, EnggFocus, EnggVanadiumCorrections
+- The workflows for Calibration and Focusing in the EnggDiffraction GUI and EnginX scripts have been replaced to make use of faster, better tested C++ algorithms (PDCalibration) - as a result the following algorithms have been deprecated, and will likely be removed entirely in the next release: EnggCalibrate, EnggCalibrateFull, EnggFocus, EnggVanadiumCorrections.

+Bugfixes
+########
+- Sequential fitting in the EngDiff UI now uses the output of the last successful fit (as opposed to the previous fit) as the initial parameters for the next fit.

 Single Crystal Diffraction
 --------------------------